 A professional should be called when mold covers more than a 10 square foot area.
 To make sure you are hiring the correct professional, make sure they are IICRC certified and their team members are certified as well.
 The team coming in will inspect the area(s) affected and come up with a game plan on how to move forward.
 The team will set up a contamination room to keep the high level of spores inside one area.
 Everything in the affected area must be cleaned with a chemical cleaning agent before it is moved into another room.
 Cross contamination is something that could happen if an item with mold growth is moved to another area of home.

-A sewage backup or overflow needs to be dealt with immediately.
+or overflow needs to be dealt with immediately.
 The bacteria and contaminates found in a sewage loss will spread easily within the home and cause severe health issues with the occupants.
 Raw sewage is a huge concern when occupants already have underlying health concerns that could be worsen.
 When you find raw sewage in your home make sure that you stay away and call a professional.
 A professional will come in dressed in personal protective equipment (PPE) and start mitigating the situation.
 PPE is required because the sewage may contain different diseases or bacteria that could harm the technicians.

 How Do I Know The Mold Is Gone?